divfor/atomic_hash/README.md

 By giving max hash item number and expected collision rate, atomic_hash calculates two load factors and creates array 1 with higer load factor, array 2 with lower load factor, and a small arry 3 to store collision items. memory pool for hash nodes (not for user data) is also designed for both of high performance and memory saving.
 Both of successful and unsuccessful search from the hash table are O(1)

 #Hash Functions
-/* return (int): 0 for successful operation and non-zero for unsuccessful operation */ hash_t * atomic_hash_create (unsigned int max_nodes, int reset_ttl);
+return 0 for successful operation and non-zero for unsuccessful operation

+hash_t * atomic_hash_create (unsigned int max_nodes, int reset_ttl);

 int atomic_hash_destroy (hash_t *h);